RenatusRS/Asocijacije-Game/README.md

 # Asocijacije Game
 > Project for **Web Design** / **Veb Dizajn** class.

 Built with **HTML**, **CSS**, and **JavaScript**, this project replicates _Asocijacije_, a well-known word association game in the Balkans.
-Players partake in turns to disclose hidden clues and make guesses to decipher the game's primary and secondary associations.
+Players partake in turns to reveal clues about one of the four secondary associations and then make guesses to decipher it, solved secondary associations are then used as a hints towards guessing the game's primary association.

 ## How-To Start